KadirGokdeniz/Smart-Home-En-Op/README.md

    - Critical for immediate use or continuous operation
    - Examples: Iron, refrigerator

-## Implementation Approaches
-The system can be implemented as either:
-- An automated control system
-- A recommendation system

-## Results
-Our hour-by-hour analysis demonstrates potential energy bill reductions of **17%** through intelligent scheduling and management of appliance usage.

 ## Models Comparison
 We compared multiple machine learning models to achieve the most accurate predictions:
 - **LSTM**